 The South Australian Sports Institute (SASI) provides specialist high performance sport services and talent identification programs to support South Australian athletes and sports to achieve national and international success.
 SASI delivers leading edge scientific and technical support and supports the holistic development of athletes, coaches and staff.
 SASI supports six National Centre’s of Excellence where the focus is on maximising the podium potential of senior national athletes.
 SASI also delivers seven sport programs where the development of emerging athletes is the primary focus.
 More information can be found on the SASI website.

-A copy of the organisational structure PDF, 68.32 KB can be downloaded here.
+A copy of the organisational structure can be downloaded here.

 The details and reporting lines of the ORSR committees can be downloaded here.

-The Office of Recreation Sport and Racing is an attached office to the Department of Premier and Cabinet.
+The Office for Recreation, Sport and Racing is an attached office to the Department for Infrastructure and Transport.